joKid21/python-local_login/README.md

 ### Installation

-1. go to where you downloaded main.py
+1. go to where you downloaded main.py (Make sure Login.py is in the same folder)
 2. open cmd
 2. enter: ``` python3 main.py ```